MTD Penalties Explained: Points, Fines, and the 2026 Grace Period

 Quarterly updates are cumulative, meaning each submission replaces the previous one for that tax year.
 If you made an error in Q1 and notice it in Q2, your Q2 submission (with corrected year-to-date figures) effectively fixes it.

-You can also resubmit for any quarter at any time before the Final Declaration.
+You can also resubmit for any quarter at any time before the year-end tax return.
 There's no penalty for amending quarterly figures.

 Late payment penalties